-Timeliness of video: You might have noticed that we require a new(ish) video.
+Timeliness of video: We were all locked up in 2020 due to a pandemic, so it's understandable if you haven't had as much stage time as you used to.
+Still, try to send us a more recent video.
 Everyone can have a good set, but if that last good set was 15 years ago, and you haven’t written solid material since then, we want to know that.
 We’re looking for comics who push themselves to write and stay relevant.

 Make it professional: If you applied to a job, would you send a shabby, handwritten resume?
 If you’re serious about stand-up and you’ve reached the point of submitting to festivals, you should put some serious thought into having someone do a professional shoot of one (or several) of your sets.
 If you must rely on a cellphone video, make sure you have a tripod and it’s filmed close enough where we can see your face and movement.

 Sound quality: Make sure we can hear you.
 Don’t have your friend hold the camera for you and talk over parts of your set.
 Make sure your recording device is somewhere where you aren’t going to hear table talk.
 Several submissions got poor scores last year because we could barely understand the jokes.
 If your best video has poor sound quality, it might be time to get some new video.
 Also, avoid recording your set at a show that is a big empty room.
 That no-audience echo is unmistakable.
 It’s also easy to spot “back-of-the-room comics” who only get laughs from the comics in the back of the room.
 We want to see if you can make an audience laugh.
 Not just your friends.